WHAT WE’RE FIGHTING FOR

 Another five-star tourism development is currently being planned just a couple of kilometres away at the site of the historic Wallcliffe house, which tragically burnt down in the 2011 fire.
 There are also numerous other more suitable sites for tourism development in the area.

-We understand that the McGowan Labor Western Australian State Government was elected on a platform of extending the value of the tourism industry in WA.
-Given this, and the current economic impact of COVID-19, we understand that the promise of a $70million five-star resort would be very attractive to the Government.
+We understand that the Labor Western Australian State Government was elected on a platform of extending the value of the tourism industry in WA.
+Given this, we understand that the promise of a $70million five-star resort would be very attractive to the Government.

 The Premier’s 10 June 2020 press release pointed to the jobs the project would create, which we note are relatively small and short lived.
 Many thousands of local people and visitors are of the view that the site is worth far more as an undeveloped headland.
 In its current wild state it is a tourist attraction, indigenous cultural site, highly used community asset and fragile relatively untouched environmental system threatened by rising sea levels and climate change.